-Under the Adoption Act 1994, where the adoption occurred before 1 January 1995 an adopted person aged 18 years or over, birth parents and adoptive parents can have access to birth records and adoption court records (i.e. identifying information) provided there is no information veto lodged by an adoption party (i.e. birth parents, adoptive parents or adoptee over 18 years).
+Under the Adoption Act 1994, where the adoption occurred before 1 January 1995 an adopted person aged 18 years or over, birth parents and adoptive parents can have access to birth records and adoption court records (i.e. identifying information) provided there is no information veto lodged by an adoption party (i.e. birth parents, adoptive parents or adopted persons over 18 years).
+Since the 2003 changes to the legislation, no new information vetoes are permitted to be lodged.
+From June 2005 parties affected by an existing information veto will gain access to identifying information.

 Less restrictive access to identifying information applies for adopted people, adoptive parents and birth parents where the adoption occurred after 1 January 1995.
-Additionally, adoptive relatives and birth relatives can also have access to birth records under certain circumstances provided parties are over 18 years of age.
+The 2003 amendments to the Adoption Act 1994 have ensured that adoption is open and all parties will have access to identifying information.